 MU Matters is the newsletter for Exeter Diocese Mothers’ Union.
-It is published twice a year, in the Spring and the Autumn, and contains news and articles about what is happening in our area.
-Click below for the current issue and the previous issue.
-If you have any queries or suggestions, or you would like to contribute material, please contact the Editor, Nicky Over, on 01626 852668, firstname.lastname@example.org, or write to Orchard Court, Station Hill, Chudleigh, Newton Abbot, Devon, TQ13 0EE.
+It is usually published twice a year, in the Spring and the Autumn, and contains news and articles about what is happening in our area.
+It is not being produced at the moment, since because of the pandemic there is nothing to report on or to advertise, but click below for the last three issues.
+If you have any queries or suggestions, or you would like to contribute material when it is published again, please contact the Editor, Nicky Over, on 01626 852668, firstname.lastname@example.org, or write to Orchard Court, Station Hill, Chudleigh, Newton Abbot, Devon, TQ13 0EE.

-To see MU Matters, please click on the links below:
+To see previous MU Matters, please click on the links below: